projectinnovatenewark/csx2/lessons/students/7_environment_setup/pi_environment_setup.md

 - If you need to change directories, you can use `cd`
 - If you are in the root folder and need to create the "programming" folder, use `mkdir programming`

-When you know you are in the right working directory, go ahead and paste those commands into your terminal and hit enter.
+When you know you are in the right working directory, go ahead and paste those commands into your terminal.

-You will then be prompted to enter your Github credentials.
-Enter your username when prompted and then hit enter.
-Then you can enter your password.
-> Don't be worried if nothing is showeing in your terminal when you enter the password,that is for privacy reasons.

-<div ><h4>Error Handling</h4></div>
+<div ><h5>Error Handling</h5></div>

 ## FIXME: Address possible errors for the above.
 Document the solutions.
 Below are two issues students encountered.